TagnumElite/VectorBot/README.md

 Because I get bored.
 That's it.
 ### How did you learn to code? :coffee:
 Self taught.
 Going around, looking at docs and taking apart existing code to see how everything works.
+### I got an JSON with the configs.json!
+Please remove all 'comments' EG `//This is a comment` from the configs.json.
+These comments are for guidelines and break the JSONDecoder